Installing Axiom Chrome Extension

 You then just have to fill out the required fields, and the step is set up and ready to go!
 More information about each step can be found in further documentation, below.

-# Passing data between steps
+# Pass data between steps

 Axiom allows steps to send data to each other.
 This is a very important feature for building useful automations.